Collect tax in the United States

 - Economic activity, such as an amount or total value of transactions within a time period.

-If you have nexus in a state, you need to register for a license to collect tax on sales to customers in that state.
+If you have nexus in a US region, you need to register for a license to collect tax on sales to customers in that region.

-To understand the economic nexus thresholds in each state use the links above.
-Stripe only monitors if you have reached an economic nexus tax threshold for sales outside of the state your business is based in.
+To understand the economic nexus thresholds in each region use the links above.
+Stripe only monitors if you have reached an economic nexus tax threshold for sales outside of the region your business is based in.
 Learn more about economic nexus.

-Use the Thresholds tab to get insights about your potential tax registration obligations.
+See Thresholds to get insights about your potential tax registration obligations.
 Stripe also notifies you with email and Dashboard alerts when you need to register to collect tax.
 Learn more about how the monitoring tool works.

 Register to collect tax

-Each state has its own sales tax authority.
-You need to individually register to collect sales tax in each state where you have met the registration requirements.
-Start by going to the state tax authority website.
-If you need help finding the right links to register for tax, select a state from the list above.
+Each US state, US territory, and the US capital has its own tax authority.
+You need to individually register to collect sales tax in each region where you have met the registration requirements.
+Start by going to the regional tax authority website.
+If you need help finding the right links to register for tax, select a region from the list above.
+You can also use Stripe to register on your behalf.

 Learn more about the sales tax registration process in the United States.